buckbaskin/formak/docs/thinking-with-formak.md

 4. Model calibration
 5. Model runtime

+Each of these stages of development is a state in FormaK's `DesignManager`.

 For an Model, there are 4 inter-related concepts at play:
 - Model Definition: How does the state evolve over time?
 - State: estimated at runtime based on incoming sensor information